Erin McCall Contender for Rising Star Reseller/Services Award

 IT Lab - Diversity and Inclusion

 Jenny Coe, IT Lab’s Director of People and Talent added: “Everyone at IT Lab is very proud of Erin for being shortlisted for the CRN Women in Channel Awards.
 She really does deserve it.
-The more IT Lab and the wider industry can do to address the gender imbalance, the richer we will be for it.
+The more IT Lab and the wider industry can do to address the gender imbalance, the richer we'll be for it.

 “IT Lab is and will continue to support, contribute and participate in initiatives that will lead to more women in technology and leadership roles within our sector.”